What is a phobia?

 What should I be looking for in a counsellor or therapist?

-When looking for a counsellor or therapist to support you with a phobia, it can help to choose someone who has experience working with anxiety disorders and phobias..
+When looking for a counsellor or therapist to support you with a phobia, it can help to choose someone who has experience working with anxiety disorders and phobias.

-It may also be helpful to consider whether you feel comfortable with the therapist’s approach and communication style, as building a trusting relationship can play an important role in therapy.
+It can also be helpful to consider whether you feel comfortable with the therapist’s approach and communication style, as building a trusting relationship can play an important role in therapy.
 Many therapists offer an initial consultation, giving you the opportunity to ask questions about their experience, therapeutic approach and how they may support you.

 Ready to look for a therapist?